Khidr: Comparative mythology

-In certain parts of India, al-Khiḍr is also known as Khawaja Khidr, a river spirit of wells and streams.
+In certain parts of India, al-Khidr is also known as Khawaja Khidr, a river spirit of wells and streams.
 He is mentioned in the Sikandar-nama as the saint who presides over the well of immortality, and is revered by both Hindus and Muslims.
 He is sometimes pictured as an old man dressed in green, and is believed to ride upon a fish.
 His principal shrine is on an island of the Indus River by Bhakkar in Punjab, Pakistan.

 In Iraq, a cultural holiday known as Eid Khidr Elias is celebrated by Iraqi Arabs, Yazidis, and Turkmens.
 In Baghdad, there's a shrine claimed to belong to al-Khidr where Iraqi social gatherings for the holiday materialize.

-In The Unreasoning Mask by famed science fiction writer Philip José Farmer, while Ramstan, captain of the al-Buraq, a rare model spaceship capable of instantaneous travel between two points, attempts to stop an unidentified creature that is annihilating intelligent life on planets throughout the universe, he is haunted by repeating vision of meeting al-Khiḍr.
+In The Unreasoning Mask by famed science fiction writer Philip José Farmer, while Ramstan, captain of the al-Buraq, a rare model spaceship capable of instantaneous travel between two points, attempts to stop an unidentified creature that is annihilating intelligent life on planets throughout the universe, he is haunted by repeating vision of meeting al-Khidr.

+In later Islamic and Sufi traditions, al-Khidr is often portrayed as a continuing spiritual presence who guides and assists people in different places and circumstances.
+He is closely associated with growth, blessing, and vegetation, and some accounts state that the ground became green wherever he sat or prayed.
+These traditions helped give rise to his title "al-Khidr" (“the Green One”).